Belavia: 1933–1944

 On 7 November 1933, the first Belarusian air terminal opened in Minsk.
 In the next spring, 3 Po-2 aircraft landed in Minsk.
 They became the first aircraft of the Belarusian air fleet.
 In 1936 the first regular air route between Minsk and Moscow was established.
-In the summer of 1940, the Belarusian civil aviation group was officially founded.
+The Belarusian civil aviation group, an Aeroflot subdivision, was officially founded in the summer of 1940.
+That year, Belarusian aviators transported 2,200 passengers, 1,534 doctors, 117 ill people, and 338 tonnes of cargo.